 A 2015 study says no. The authors combed a host of studies and only found 10 that compared WBC with placebo.
 In these randomized (or quasi-randomized) studies, 64 physically active participants (mostly men) underwent either WBC or placebo, 2 studies compared far-infrared treatment (i.e. Infrared Sauna).
 In none of the studies did the authors find a decreased soreness in those who had the WBC treatment compared to placebo or infrared treatment.
 The authors concluded that more research is required to make any claims on WBC’s soreness reduction.
 Especially, since the extremely cold temperatures make WBC risky.

 WBC is relatively new to the Regenerative Medicine, Recovery space.
 There are limited studies on WBC, which makes it hard to draw any conclusions regarding its benefits.
 Plenty of studies exist on non-WBC Cryotherapy (ice baths and ice packs), yet these show that Cryotherapy is not very effective.
-This fact in addition to the claim that WBC does not cool the muscles as well as an ice pack does, makes any WBC claim very suspect.
+This fact in addition to the claim that WBC does not cool the muscles as well as an ice pack does make any WBC claim very suspect.
 Additionally, there are asphyxiation risks associated with WBC.
 The fact that Cryotherapy can hurt the beneficial aspects of PBMT, is worrisome.
-Researchers have concluded that PBMT used as single treatment is the best for enhancing recovery post-exercise.
+Researchers have concluded that PBMT used as a single treatment is the best for enhancing recovery post-exercise.
 Additionally, PBMT can help heal the tissue, not just relieve soreness/pain.